eliemichel/LearnWebGPU/basic-3d-rendering/input-geometry/playing-with-buffers.md

 }
 ```

-You could now see `Buffer 2 mapped with status 1` (1 being the value of `BufferMapAsyncStatus::Success`) when running your program. **However**, we never change the `ready` variable to `true`!
+You could now see `Buffer 2 mapped with status 1` (1 being the value of `BufferMapAsyncStatus::Success` when using Dawn, it is 0 for WGPU) when running your program. **However**, we never change the `ready` variable to `true`!
 So the program then **hangs forever**... not great.
 That is why the next section shows how to pass some context to the callback.

 ### Mapping context